djrobstep/sqlakeyset/README.rst

 - **Golden Rule:** Always ensure your keysets are unique per row.
 If you violate this condition you risk skipped rows and other nasty problems.
 The simplest way to do this is to always include your primary key column(s) at the end of your ordering columns.

 - Any rows containing null values in their keysets **will be omitted from the results**, so your ordering columns should be ``NOT NULL``.
 (This is a consequence of the fact that comparisons against ``NULL`` are always false in SQL.)
-This may change in the future if we work out an alternative implementation; but for now we recommend using ``coalesce`` as a workaround:
+This may change in the future if we work out an alternative implementation; but for now we recommend using ``coalesce`` as a workaround if you need to sort by nullable columns:

 .. code-block:: python